ctsit/redi/README.md

     - emr_sftp_project_name = folder on the SFTP server containing the EMR data
     - emr_data_file = file containing the EMR data

     By default, this parameter is disabled.
-It is also disabled if **redi** is executing in dry run state

  - -r, --resume: Resumes a previously stopped run of `redi`.